 Time to Act:

-- Investor must set up a qualifying structure before December 31, 2020, including but not limited to the following:
+- The investor must set up a qualifying structure before December 31, 2020, including but not limited to the following:

-- Investor must create a two-tier structure — holding company (a corporation or a partnership) with a subsidiary that operates an underlying business (also a corporation or partnership);
+- The investor must create a two-tier structure — holding company (a corporation or a partnership) with a subsidiary that operates an underlying business (also a corporation or partnership);

 - the underlying business must have a working capital plan in place; and